tuxite/pharmaship/docs/source/chapter_2.rst

 .. image:: img/inventory4.png

 By doing so, you will find a new line in your inventory - as shown in image below - with the equivalent added.
 But, there, please note that :

 * there is a "non-conform!" label raised;
 * in our example, composition is the non-valid part, so it appears in red;
-* finally, as you may already have notice, quantity in inventory (or inventory summary) did not updated as that medicine is not a valid one.
+* finally, as you may already have noticed, quantity in inventory (or inventory summary) did not updated as that medicine is not a valid one.

 .. image:: img/inventory5.png